kavia-common/attendance-tracker-216426-216435/README_ROOT_HINT.md

-This workspace contains a Flutter application under:

-attendance_frontend/
+# Workspace Root Hint

+The Flutter project root is located at: attendance-tracker-216426-216435/attendance_frontend

-Tooling and CI should change directory to attendance_frontend before running Flutter commands.
+Tools should change directory to this path before running Flutter commands.

-Key files:
-- attendance_frontend/pubspec.yaml
-- attendance_frontend/lib/main.dart
-- attendance_frontend/FLUTTER_PROJECT_ROOT.marker
-- attendance_frontend/CI_PROJECT_ROOT_HINT.md